 The Hotel Omm is on the corner of Passeig de Gràcia and Carrer del Rosselló making its lobby bar a popular spot for pre and post dinner drinks with Barcelona's cool crowd!

 Barcelona is a year-round destination.
 Many associate Barcelona with the summer sun, but August can be a poor choice – the city broils and swarms with tourists as the locals disappear to more salubrious climes.
 It is certainly better to come around mid-June or September.
 If beach time is not a priority, you can easily find sunny (if chilly) weather and fewer crowds in January and February.
 Rainfall is highest in autumn and winter.
 During September and into October the city often gets a wash down in cracking thunderstorms.

 As Barcelona is downwind from the Pyrenees, cold snaps are always on the cards and the April–May period is particularly changeable.
 At its best May can be the most pleasant month of the year – clear and fresh.

 September's Festes de la Mercè, a four-day festival celebrating Barcelona's co-patron saint, Nostra Senyora de la Mercè (Our Lady of Mercy) is a particularly good excuse to head to the city.
-This final burst of pre-winter madness features a swimming race across the harbour, a fun run, outstanding free concerts and a bewildering programme of cultural events.
-Adding to the local colour are all the ingredients of a major Catalan fiesta: castellers, sardanes (traditional Catalan folk dancing), parades of gegants and capgrossos (giants and big heads), and a huge correfoc (fire run).
+This final burst of pre-winter madness features a swimming race across the harbor, a fun run, outstanding free concerts and a bewildering program of cultural events.
+Adding to the local color are all the ingredients of a major Catalan fiesta: castellers, sardanes (traditional Catalan folk dancing), parades of gegants and capgrossos (giants and big heads), and a huge correfoc (fire run).
 Events take place throughout much of the year, although there is more activity in the warmer months.